Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Like reaaaallllly slow … and laggy … and slow

 I was contemplating my ssh visual lag until my two remaining braincells reconnected and realized all my traffic was still being routed through the switch and that all the +9M packets that were composing my network traffic over the past few hours had been bottlenecked at 100 Mbps.

 I was sleep deprived your honor.

 Turns out linux’s network management favors wired connections over wireless when available.
-So as soon as the switch became available all my ethernet traffic had stopped going over my wireless interface (wlp3s0) and was instead routed through my wired interface (enp2s0).
+So as soon as the switch became available all my ethernet traffic had stopped going over my wireless interface (`wlp3s0`) and was instead routed through my wired interface (`enp2s0`).

-It turns out 100Mbps is enough for browsing the web and [Australia](https://www.reddit.com/r/AskAnAustralian/comments/1tdr1lf/high_speed_internet/) but not enough for ssh visual forwarding of ASIC floorplans.
+It turns out 100Mbps is enough for browsing ~reddit~ "the web" and [Australia](https://www.reddit.com/r/AskAnAustralian/comments/1tdr1lf/high_speed_internet/) but not enough for ssh visual forwarding of ASIC floorplans.

 At least we know one thing: it works ...
 Or at least, I think it works.